AuvyuanDumas/Azure-SOC/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics I will show are:
+In this project, I set up a mini honeynet in Azure and configured it to send log data from various resources into a Log Analytics workspace.
+This data was then utilized by Microsoft Sentinel to generate attack maps, trigger alerts, and create incidents.
+To evaluate the security of the environment, I first measured key security metrics over a 24-hour period with minimal security controls.
+After implementing enhanced security measures to harden the environment, I measured the same metrics for another 24 hours.
+Below, I present the results of these measurements.
+The metrics included are:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)